azerothcore/mod-npc-beastmaster/README.md

 ## Pet Rename Commands

 When you choose to rename a pet, you must use the following chat commands:
-- `.petname <newname>` — Renames your selected pet to `<newname>`.
+- `.petname rename <newname>` — Renames your selected pet to `<newname>`.
-- `.cancel` — Cancels the renaming process.
+- `.petname cancel` — Cancels the renaming process.

 If you type anything else, you will be reminded of these commands.

 ## How to use ingame

 ### Option 1: Chat Commands (Recommended)
-Players can summon the Beastmaster anywhere using chat commands:
+Players can summon the Beastmaster anywhere using a chat command:
-- `.beastmaster` or `.bm` — Summons the Beastmaster NPC at your location for 2 minutes
+- `.beastmaster` — Summons the Beastmaster NPC at your location for 2 minutes

 ### Option 2: Spawn NPC Permanently
 As GM: